chuangcaleb/obsidian-caleb-public/Film Reviews/Mulan II – Film Review.md

 So I’ll be giving my thoughts on this movie **from a pure story perspective**: excluding Mushu being voiced by a white guy + the low budget animation (well, besides the grieving scene in the rain; but everywhere else, sheesh) + historical/cultural (in)accuracies.

-“It’s just a cheap direct-to-video cashgrab,” UGH profits.
+A comment said: “It’s just a cheap direct-to-video cashgrab,” UGH profits.
 But from a story POV, why should we lower the bar for sequels?
 (Especially when Kung Fu Panda 2 exists).

 Of course, we must compare it with the first movie.
 There weren’t really any iconic plot beats.
 Reflection.
 Cutting her hair, slipping away in the rain.
 Climbing the pole.
 The decimated village.
 Ugh, Mulan I is so good.
 Not perfect, but great and iconic.